4 days ago

 From Toronto to Dublin, the colour green will be proudly sported and drinks will be flowing throughout the day as St. Patrick’s Day is upon us.

-While more than four-million Canadians are of Irish descent, the holiday will be celebrated by people of all races.
+While more than four-million Canadians are of Irish descent, the holiday will be celebrated by people of all backgrounds.

 “I’m going to Queens [University] to party with my high school friends tonight,” said Josh Daley, a business administration student at the University of Guelph Humber.